sindhujuloori/sruthi-raga-application/README.md

 # 🎵 Carnatic Raga Detection API

-This is a **RESTful API** designed to analyze uploaded audio of a single Carnatic music passage and predict the likely Raga (scale) by identifying the set of *swaras* (notes) present.
+This is a **RESTful API** designed to analyze uploaded audio of a single Carnatic music passage and predict the likely Raga (carnatic raga) by identifying the set of *swaras* (notes) present.

 The core service is built on Flask and utilizes the `librosa` library for pitch detection and swara mapping relative to a given or detected tonic (Sruthi).

 ### Key Features

 * **Audio Upload:** Accepts a standard audio file (e.g., `.wav`, `.mp3`) for analysis.
-* **Tonic Handling:** Automatically estimates the tonic frequency (Sa) if one is not explicitly provided.
 * **Swara Identification:** Maps detected pitches to the 12 standard Swara indices (0-11).
 * **Raga Matching:** Compares the detected swara set against a database of Carnatic Ragas (Melakarta and Janya) and provides a ranked list of matches.